Montenegro and the euro: Euro

-On 1 January 2002 the euro notes and coins were officially introduced into circulation in many European countries, including Germany, where the Deutsche Mark used to be the official currency.
+On 1 January 2002, the euro notes and coins were officially introduced into circulation in many European countries, including Germany, where the Deutsche Mark used to be the official currency.
 Thus the Deutsche Mark ceased to be legal tender immediately upon the adoption of the euro.
-Following these events in the beginning of 2002 Montenegro made the decision to officially and unilaterally adopt the euro, first as a parallel legal tender to the Deutsche Mark, and since March 2002 as the only legal tender.
+Following these events at the beginning of 2002, Montenegro decided to officially and unilaterally adopt the euro, first as a parallel legal tender to the Deutsche Mark, and since March 2002 as the only legal tender.
 The main motives were the same as before – to ensure monetary stability and to continue to avoid the high/hyper inflation seen in preceding decades.
-To date there are no official ties or agreements between Montenegro and the European Central Bank approving the use of the euro as an official currency.
+In November 2018, the Central Bank of Montenegro, the European Central Bank, and the European Commission concluded a cooperation agreement with regard to protection of the euro against counterfeiting.

 Coins

 Unlike the members of the Eurozone, Montenegro has no authority to mint euro coins of its own and therefore does not have its own national side of the coins in use.
 Rather, they depend on bills and coins already in circulation.

 Eurozone countries have a common reverse, portraying a map of Europe, but have their own design on the obverse, which means that each coin has a variety of different designs in circulation at once.
 Four European microstates (Andorra, Monaco, San Marino, and Vatican City) (Note: Andorra, Monaco, San Marino, and Vatican City have formal agreements with the EU to use the euro as their official currency and issue their own coins.) which use the euro as their currency also have the right to mint coins with their own designs on the obverse side.